 The CrossFit community is known for its high-intensity, highly variable workouts.
 These incorporate anything from gymnastics to Olympic weightlifting to aerobic conditioning.
 In particular, CrossFit places a high demand on the shoulders.
 There are a lot of overhead movements.
 And also plenty of movements that require quite a bit of shoulder stability AND mobility.
-We get a lot of clients coming in with CrossFit shoulder injuries from pushing a bit too much too soon.
+We get a lot of clients coming in for sports massage for CrossFit with shoulder injuries from pushing a bit too much too soon.

 Shoulder stability and mobility is a complex interaction between the scapular-thoracic interface and the glenohumeral (GH) joint.
 The scapulae (shoulder blades) sit near the upper half and outside portions of the back of the rib cage.
 The GH joint (or shoulder joint) is at the side of your upper arm.
 It’s where your arm attaches to your shoulder.
 Both have to work together to keep your entire upper body properly positioned when doing any overhead movement.